 There are many cases in which you want to conduct a lookup with several search criteria.
 As of now only the SUMIFS formula allows a multi-condition lookup.
 Unfortunately, SUMIFS only works for numeric values (including dates) as the return value.
 If you want to return text, there is no direct method.
 The good news: Both… Continue reading Multi-Condition VLOOKUP and INDEX/MATCH (+Excel-Download)

-Besides the well-known VLOOKUP formula, there is a similar function in Excel: LOOKUP.
-The formula is very unknown and hardly used.
+Besides the well-known VLOOKUP function, there is a similar function in Excel: LOOKUP.
+The function is very unknown and hardly used.
 But there are good reasons why you should not use the function.
-Let’s start with the basics about the formula and then talk about why you should avoid it.
+Let’s start with the basics about the function and then talk about why you should avoid it.